ritikhandelwal/CS5-7319-Final-Project-Group-12-Ritik-Khandelwal_Prashant-Iyer_Naman-Jha/Unselected_Architecture/OnlineRestaurantWebApp-master/README.md

 ## Achievements

-* Menu: The web application support all of the available menu items for [Pinnochio’s Pizza & Subs](http://www.pinocchiospizza.net/menu.html).
+* Menu: The web application support all of the available menu items for.
 Based on analyzing the menu and the various types of possible ordered items (small vs. large, toppings, additions, etc.), I created 8 models:
     * Category : To differentiate items and allow the customization of topping, size and extra.
     * Size : Small and Large
     * Topping + Extra : To see the list of items